Robocup-Lyontech/Robocup-Lyontech.github.io/_pages/lyontech_team.md

 Naos, Peppers, Turtlebots, UAVs ...).
 To finish their training, students have to work on a robotic project.
 Robocup@home is a convenient opportunity for students to work on a challenging global project, so we decided to keep working on this Robocup@home project for the following years.

 - **INSA Lyon** is a leading engineering school belonging to the French INSA institute (National Institute of Applied Sciences).
 INSA Lyon boasts 23 research laboratories, more than 600 researchers and teacher-researchers, 650 PhD students and over 1,000 industrial contracts with the socio-economic world.
 It has been now 4 years that the Telecom Department has been offering a "Robotics & A.I." specialization during the fifth year.
 Students are trained to autonomous navigation (perception, mapping, planning) and multi-robot cooperation.
 They also carry out a project, under ROS system, with mobile robots among one Pepper humanoid, 20 Turtlebot robots and 5 Parrot Bibop UAVs.
 Since 2017 some of them are working on human-aware navigation with Pepper for the Robocup@home project.

-- **Polytech Lyon** is an engineering school integrated to University Claude Bernard Lyon 1.
-The school's IT Department offers an "agent and multi-agent systems" module that focuses on artificial intelligence, considering various learning approaches (machine learning, developmental learning) or bio-inspired methods.
-Specific courses in this module are dedicated to a project where students have to apply these techniques to robotics, using robotic framework ROS and a platform composed of mobile robots.
-Robocup@home provides a suitable and motivating setting for this project.

 ## Research competences